Dowell-Lab/srworkshop/day10/worksheets/Day10_genelist_to_publication.md

 Read on to learn more about making good figures!

-## Is a gene list good for anything?
+### First, is a gene list good for anything?
+YES!!
-Yes, a gene list is good for lots of things!
+A gene list is good for lots of things!
 Here are the top things to use it for:
 **1. Check your positive and negative controls.** Every experiment should have control genes you expect to change in a predictable way.
 Make sure your controls are acting as you expect.
 You don't want to analyze a dataset if your treatment didn't even work.
 **2. Are the top changing genes interesting to people in your field?** Sometimes the most differentially expressed genes are a direct hint as to what sort of changes are going on in your experiment.